ARCHITECTURAL ALIGNMENT

 11.1 Te Tiriti o Waitangi and Data Sovereignty

 This framework is developed in Aotearoa New Zealand, under Te Tiriti o Waitangi.
-Article Two guarantees tino rangatiratanga (unqualified chieftainship) over taonga (treasures), which extends to language, culture, and knowledge systems.
+Article Two affirms tino rangatiratanga (unqualified chieftainship) over taonga (treasures), which extends to language, culture, and knowledge systems.

 Data is taonga.
 AI governance in Aotearoa must engage with Māori data sovereignty as a constitutional matter.